grin-compiler/ghc-whole-program-compiler-project/README.md

 4. **At this point you have a working GHC-WPC.**
    The next steps are about the compilation of GHC-WPC tooling and the usage of GHC-WPC.

-5. Set the path to the local GHC-WPC build in the corresponding part of `./stack.yaml`. change the following line to your GHC-WPC build path:
+5. Go back to the repository top folder and set the path to the local GHC-WPC build in the corresponding part of `./stack.yaml`. change the following line to your GHC-WPC build path:
    ```
    extra-path: